-If you choose drywall on your newest garage project, you may have questions about how many coats of drywall mud you will require to finish it correctly.
-In addition, it can be frustrating if the final result does not look like you want.
+When I chose to put up drywall in my garage, I had a lot of questions about how many coats of drywall mud to finish it correctly.
+In addition, it can be frustrating if the final result doesn’t look like you want.

-I know the first time I attempted to tape and mud drywall on my own the task took me longer than I thought.
+The first time I attempted to tape and mud drywall on my own, it took much longer than I thought.
 But thankfully, the more I had to do, the better I got at it, and now I can smooth out the mud in less time than ever before.

-This guide can help you determine how many coats of mud you will need for your drywall renovation.
+This guide can help you decide how many coats of mud you need for your drywall project.
 You do not want to run out of supplies when you are halfway through a big DIY job, so having enough drywall compound on hand is a critical component that will save you time and hassle.

 What Factors Alter How Many Coats of Drywall Mud You Need

 Some factors will alter the number of coats you need for drywall mud to give that smooth, finished look.
 These elements include:

 - How much mesh or paper tape was used to cover drywall screws

 - The quality of the drywall mud you use